Menditect/documentation/additional/03-knowledge-base/frontend-testing-for-mendix-devs.md

 For convenience when testing Mendix Apps, instead of using Playwright Locators and Actions, Menditect introduced Widget-specific Locators and Actions.

-Read [Find a Locator](../howtos/design-tests/frontend-test-find-locator) to learn more about Locators for Mendix Apps.

 The recurring pattern of Teststeps for frontend testing a Mendix App:
 1. **Locate** the Mendix **Page**: `Locate_MxPage`, by Page Class.
    - Takes a PageClass String parameter